norswap/autumn/doc/A5-creating-an-ast.md

 [*1]: #footnote1
 <h6 id="footnote1" display=none;></h6>

-(*1) Beware that this truncated string isn't really the represented string.
+(*1) Beware that this quoteless string isn't really the represented string.
 It may still contain escaped characters (e.g. '\n') that haven't been processed.
 Java doesn't really provide a nice one-liner for that case, but you can take inspiration from [this method] which unescapes Java strings.